WalterBarcelos/phone-numbers-api/README.md

 ## Swagger

-Just use your browser to access the following url:
+From the projects root dir, run `npm run dev` command, without running `docker-compose up`.
+Then just use your browser to access the following url:

 - `http://localhost:3000/api-docs`